Lesson PlansBack to lesson plans archive October 14, 2015

 - Once students have selected their photos, ask them to write three to four sentences explaining why what’s pictured in the photo motivates them to go to school.
 Again, see the NewsHour’s Pinterest board for examples.
 Please note that Pinterest limits photo descriptions to 500 words.

-Classrooms interested in making their own short videos about the dropout crisis can visit www.studentreportinglabs.com and use the free curriculum to get started.
+Classrooms interested in making their own short videos about overcoming challenges on the path to graduation can visit www.studentreportinglabs.com and use the free curriculum to get started.
 Please e-mail lclapman [at] newshour.org if you decide to make a video or are interested in the Student Reporting Labs program.

 The Materials You Need